universal-store/monorepo/README.md

     - Map screen that you can navigate to look and search for stores.
     - Stores can be selected to start shopping in.
     - Barcode scanning feature.
-    - Item details page that shows information about scanned items and  allows them to    be.
-    - added to cart or favorites.
+    - Item details page that shows information about scanned items and allows them to be added to cart or favorites.
     - Cart page to see all items in your cart.
     - Favorites page to see all favorited items.
     - Checkout screen, but no actual payment functionality yet.